mulesoft-labs/mule-gradle-plugin/README.md

 Install the plugin locally
 ----

-The plugin needs to reside in some place that gradle is able to find.
+**Optional:** The plugin needs to reside in some place that gradle is able to find.
 We will use the maven local repository as most of the Mule artifacts are hosted in a maven repository.

 Build the plugin and install it to your local maven repository:

     $ gradle clean publishToMavenLocal

+**Note:** Since 1.0.0 the plugin has been published into MuleSoft's community maven repository, so you can simply proceed to the next step.

 Enabling your project to build through the Command Line
 ----